Demishev/HoldemDojo/README.md

 What steps you should do to play with server:

     1. Write a program on any programming language, that handles web-socket connections and parses JSON game data or download one of available templates.
-    Now you can download java client template [here](https://github.com/Demishev/HoldemDojoJavaClient)
+Now you can download java client template at Demishev/HoldemDojoJavaClient
     2. Connect to the server with login and password (automatic registration on first login provided).
     3. Parse game data.
     4. Analyze parsed data.